Oil and Gas Rigs Still Near 3-Year Low – Domestic Drilling and Operating

 Regional Basin Performance

 The Permian basin’s struggles are particularly noteworthy given its status as America’s premier shale oil region.
 The basin has historically driven much of the growth in U.S. oil production over the past decade, making its current challenges a bellwether for the broader industry.
+There has traditionally been a strong link—often referred to as the ‘traditional link’—between rig activity and oil and natural gas production in the Permian and Eagle Ford basins.
+However, this relationship has weakened recently due to increased drilling efficiency and longer lateral wells, allowing higher output even with fewer active rigs.
 Similarly, the Eagle Ford’s continued weakness reflects the maturation of many of its most prolific drilling locations, forcing operators to move to less attractive acreage or implement more expensive enhanced recovery techniques.

 Market Price Dynamics and Economic Pressures